-There is a communication book which is clearly labelled and located on a table near the door.
-Please use this to inform us if other people are dropping off, or picking up your children.
-Please also verbally tell us, otherwise we will only let your child go home with you (their parents/ carers).
+Please contact the College office via email admin@hillside.wa.edu.au or phone 9453 2644 to inform us if other people are dropping off or picking up your child.
+Please also verbally tell us, otherwise we will only let your child go home with you (their parents/carers).